Zebralat/Connectly-API/README.md

 Mapua-Malayan Digital College
 MO-IT152 - Integrative Programming and Technologies

----

-### What to do now:

-1. Replace your current README.md with the content above.
-2. Click **"Commit changes"** at the bottom.

-After that, reply with **“readme updated”**.

-Once you do that, we can move on to reviewing your diagrams (when you send them) and finalizing your presentation script.

 Go ahead and update the README now.
 Let me know when it's done!